 This descriptive study used an online survey investigating both the demographic characteristics of respondents and complications related to wearing PPE, including the development of pressure injuries.

 A total of 266 nurses throughout Italy completed the survey; 32% of respondents were men.
 Nurses’ median age was 36 years (range 22-59 years), and the median time spent working in their current clinical setting (an intensive care or high-dependency unit) was 3 years (range 0-32 years).
 Personal protective equipment was worn for a median duration of 5 hours (range 2-12 hours).
-While wearing PPE, 92.8% of nurses experienced pain and 77.1% developed device-related pressure injuries, mainly on the nose and forehead.
+While wearing PPE, 92.8% of nurses experienced pain and 77.1% developed device-related pressure injuries, mainly on the nose, ears, and forehead.
 Pain was more frequent among nurses with such injuries.
 Transparent dressings, emollient cream, and no dressing were associated with development of device-related pressure injury.

 Pressure injuries related to PPE represent an important adverse effect for nurses caring for patients with COVID-19.
 This topic deserves study to determine adequate solutions for preventing and treating such injuries and their potential influence on nurses’ work tolerance.

 This article has been designated for CE contact hour(s).
 The evaluation demonstrates your knowledge of the following objectives:

 Identify the main causes of discomfort due to personal protective equipment (PPE).